Skip to main content

 “Flooding sensors are part of the project,” Franklin said.
 “And so what we intend to do when we go into construction is install these flooding sensors so then we can find out where roads are flooding in real-time, and then push that message out to the public.”

-Additionally, they’ll install infrastructure to let people know where parking is available, to help cut down on the traffic that’s caused by people looking for parking.
+Additionally, they’ll install infrastructure to let people know where parking is available, to help cut down on the traffic caused by people looking for parking.

 “When visitors are coming when our parking garage fills up, we can push them to our satellite parking areas or to a future new garage that we have.
 But it also will help our residents and businesses downtown for workforce parking as well,” Franklin explained.

 Robert Bennett attended the informational presentation.
-He’s a national consultant from Atlanta, Georgia, that oversees infrastructure projects.
+He’s a national consultant from Atlanta, Georgia, who oversees infrastructure projects.
 He said information systems like the one St. Augustine is trying to build are part of the future.

 “Intelligence is how you guide people through places and storms and things of that sort.
 So if you got these systems, you can tell them exactly what’s taking place,” Bennet said.
 “It’s a warning system.”

 Michael Matzen works as a project administrator for HNTB, a company that helps build traffic infrastructure.
-He also attended the presentation to learn more about the ‘SMART project.’
+He also attended the presentation to learn more about the “SMART project.”
 He feels it will help add an element of safety.

 “It looks like they’re going to add a form of ATMS, which is adaptive traffic, that will monitor traffic as it moves and just help keep those roadways clear,” Matzen said.
-“Which is really going to be huge benefit, especially in situations like we just recently had with Milton, hurricanes, any kind of adverse weather events or emergency situations.”
+“Which is really going to be a huge benefit, especially in situations like we just recently had with Milton, hurricanes, any kind of adverse weather events or emergency situations.”

 “The congestion is a major factor everywhere,” Milnes said.
 “So knowing the routes, knowing the signs, knowing if there’s a flooded area, roads closed or construction and they can reroute you.
 I think this is a good solution for that.”